packit/ogr/CONTRIBUTING.md

 As a CI we use [Zuul](https://softwarefactory-project.io/zuul/t/local/builds?project=packit-service/ogr) with a configuration in [.zuul.yaml](.zuul.yaml).
 If you want to re-run CI/tests in a pull request, just include `recheck` in a comment.

-When running the tests we are using the pregenerated responses that are saved in the ./tests/integration/test_data.
+When running the tests we use the pregenerated responses that are saved in ./tests/integration/test_data.
 If you need to generate a new file, just run the tests and provide environment variables for the service, e.g. `GITHUB_TOKEN`, `GITLAB_TOKEN`, `PAGURE_TOKEN`.
 Some API endpoints of Pagure require setting up token for a project: `PAGURE_OGR_TEST_TOKEN`.
 The missing file will be automatically generated from the real response.
 Do not forget to commit the file as well.